hadmacker/campaign_pm/act0.md

 Vincent and Howard Pearson go back a long way with past dockwork.
 Vincent mentored and trained Howard Pearson and feels like "he owes one" to his former protege.

+## Why does Howard need protection?

+As a dockworker, Howard expertise was customs and brokerage.
+It's believed that someone's pressuring him to smuggle goods.

 ## Deeper Motivations

 Vincent knows why Howard Pearson is really in trouble.